swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 JSONDecoderAwareOfUnknownFields().decode(Message.self, from: ...)
 ```

 and the decoder could populate the `unknownFields` if necessary.
 There are various techniques to perform schema evolution here, and we won't be explaining them in more depth here.
-We are aware of limitations and challanges related to `Codable` and might revisit it for improvements.
+We are aware of limitations and challenges related to `Codable` and might revisit it for improvements.

 #### Evolution of distributed methods

-The above mentioned techniques apply only for the parameter values themselfes though.
+The above-mentioned techniques apply only for the parameter values themselves though.
 With distributed methods we need to also take care of the method signatures being versioned, this is because when we declare

 ```swift
 distributed actor Greeter {